emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ## Interrupts

-Interrupts are generaly triggered by peripherals to notify the application of a given condition or event.
+Interrupts are generaly **triggered by peripherals** to notify the application of a given condition or event.

 Interrupts trigger the transfer of control to an interrupt handler associated with a hart.

-A hart can have up to 1024 interrupts, including the system interrupts.
+A hart can have up to **1024** interrupts, including the system interrupts.

 ### Interrupt priorities

-Interrupts have programable priorities, defined as small unsigned numbers, usually bytes.
+Interrupts have **programable priorities**, defined as small unsigned numbers, usually bytes.
-The priority value 0 is reserved to mean
+The **priority value 0** is reserved to mean
-'never interrupt' or 'disabled', and interrupt priority increases with increasing integer value.
+_'never interrupt'_ or _'disabled'_, and interrupt priorities increase with an increasing integer value.

 Interrupts with the same priority are processed in the order of their index in the interrupt table, with a higher index meaning a higher priority.